Skip to main content

 • Stay home and limit contact with others when you’re not feeling well.

 To prevent catching the flu, you should wash your hands regularly and avoid others who have been infected with the flu.
-But you should also consider getting the flu vaccine.
+But you should also consider getting the flu vaccine2.
 The NHS offer this safe, effective measure once a year to those at risk.
-The best time to get it is in autumn before cold and flu viruses start spreading in winter.
+The best time to get it is in autumn before cold and flu viruses start spreading in winter2.